Beliathal/QFILHelper/README.md

 	abl_a.bin - will be also flashed into LUN4, Slot A. lun4.bin - will flash entire LUN4

 ⚑ Starting with v1.0.0.500 the option to flash entire LUNs is disabled by default.
 The program would flash only partition images.
-To enable flashing on entire LUN images, use this command line argument: <b>-advanced</b>
+To enable flashing of entire LUN images, use this command line argument: <b>-advanced</b>

-⚑ Starting with v1.0.0.500 the option options to backup hidden LUNs and hidden partitons are disabled by default.
+⚑ Starting with v1.0.0.500 the options to backup hidden LUNs and hidden partitons are disabled by default.
 To enable, use this command line argument: <b>-hidden</b>

 <hr>